24th April 2018

 Welcome to the new term in Snowy Owls.
-I hope everyone had a really enjoyable Christmas and New Year break.
-Below I have outlined the curriculum areas and corresponding topics which we will be covering over the next couple of terms to Easter.
+I hope everyone had a really enjoyable break.
+Below I have outlined the curriculum areas and corresponding topics which we will be covering over the next couple of terms.

 Art: Cross-curricular projects linked to History topic

 D&T: Cross-curricular projects linked to History topic – Pottery (Y4)

 RE: Rites of Passage and Good Works (Judaism)

 French: The Natural World / Location, Travel & Shopping

 P.E lessons are on Tuesday and Thursday afternoons.
 All PE kits must be left at school between Monday and Friday.
 Please ensure that children have a pair of trainers and that all their belongings are labelled.
 For safety reasons earrings must not be worn during the lesson and long hair must be tied back.
 If for any reason your child is unable to do P.E., please provide a written note to that effect, otherwise they will be expected to participate.